Josephszendre/JS-Portfolio/ACMEJuniorYear/README.md

 Volume 2 Labs
 http://www.acme.byu.edu/?page_id=2085

-Note that Python is a weakly typed language with extensive operator overloading.
-If any section of code is confusing reading the specifications document may help.
+Note that Python is a weakly typed language with extensive operator overloading, which can make code difficult to understand.
+These weren't graded for readability so I've tried to add additional comments.